Independent politician: Algeria

 The current president of Algeria, Abdelmadjid Tebboune, presented himself as an independent candidate during the 2019 presidential election campaign.
 However, he remained a member of the central committee of the National Liberation Front (Algeria) of which he has been a member since the 1970s.
 Nadir Larbaoui, who was the prime minister of Algeria until 2025, is also an independent.

 Libya

-During the rule of Muammar Gaddafi, most political parties were banned.
+During the rule of Muammar Gaddafi, most political parties were banned; Gaddafi himself did not belong to any party.
 After his fall, political parties began to form but still do not have a major role in Libyan society.

 Namibia

 In the 2020 Namibian local and regional elections, independent politicians won four seats.

 Tunisia

 The President of Tunisia Kais Saied was elected in 2019 and re-elected in 2024 by presenting himself as an independent.
 The heads of government Hichem Mechichi, Najla Bouden, Ahmed Hachani and Kamel Madouri also lack any official political affiliation.

 Americas

 Brazil

 Independent politicians are not allowed to run for office in Brazil.
 The Constitution of 1988, in Article 14, §3rd, item V, says that "Are conditions for eligibility: V - party affiliation".
 However, the Proposal Amendment to the Constitution (PEC) no. 6/2015, authored by independent senator José Reguffe, would allow the independent candidacy of individuals who have the support of at least 1% of the electors able to vote in the region (city, state or country, depending on the election) in which the candidate is running.
 Currently, members of the legislature can leave their respective parties after being elected, as in the case of senator Reguffe, who left the Democratic Labour Party (PDT) in 2016.

 Jair Bolsonaro was independent between 2019 and 2021.